Ulbora/GoAuth2/README.md

 GoAuth2 is an Oauth2 server implementation written in Golang.
 Currently authorization code, implicit, and client credentials grant, and password grant types are supported.

+GoAuth2 issues an enhanced JWT token that can be used to secure individual REST endpoints for users using roles.
+REST endpoints can be coded to validate the JWT token using the user's role.

 ## Authorization Code Grant Type

  * Authorize